Joseph Black: Carbon dioxide

+Heat

+In 1757, Black was appointed Regius Professor of the Practice of Medicine at the University of Glasgow.
+In 1756 or soon thereafter, he began an extensive study of heat.

+Specific heat

+In 1760 Black realized that when two different substances of equal mass but different temperatures are mixed, the changes in number of degrees in the two substances differ, though the heat gained by the cooler substance and lost by the hotter is the same.
+Black related an experiment conducted by Daniel Gabriel Fahrenheit on behalf of Dutch physician Herman Boerhaave.
+For clarity, he then described a hypothetical, but realistic variant of the experiment: If equal masses of 100 °F water and 150 °F mercury are mixed, the water temperature increases by 20 ° and the mercury temperature decreases by 30 ° (to 120 °F), though the heat gained by the water and lost by the mercury is the same.
+This clarified the distinction between heat and temperature.
+It also introduced the concept of specific heat capacity, being different for different substances.
+Black wrote: “Quicksilver [mercury] ... has less capacity for the matter of heat than water.”

 Latent heat

-In 1757, Black was appointed Regius Professor of the Practice of Medicine at the University of Glasgow.

-In 1761, he deduced that the application of heat to ice at its melting point does not cause a rise in temperature of the ice/water mixture, but rather an increase in the amount of water in the mixture.
+In 1761, Black deduced that the application of heat to ice at its melting point does not cause a rise in temperature of the ice/water mixture, but rather an increase in the amount of water in the mixture.
 Additionally, Black observed that the application of heat to boiling water does not result in a rise in temperature of a water/steam mixture, but rather an increase in the amount of steam.
 From these observations, he concluded that the heat applied must have combined with the ice particles and boiling water and become latent.

 The theory of latent heat marks the beginning of thermodynamics.
 Black's theory of latent heat was one of his more-important scientific contributions, and one on which his scientific fame chiefly rests.
 He also showed that different substances have different specific heats.

 The theory ultimately proved important not only in the development of abstract science but in the development of the steam engine.
 Black and James Watt became friends after meeting around 1757 while both were at Glasgow.
 Black provided significant financing and other support for Watt's early research in steam power.
 Black's discovery of the latent heat of water would have been interesting to Watt, informing his attempts to improve the efficiency of the steam engine invented by Thomas Newcomen and develop the science of thermodynamics.